mvaudel/Publications/README.md

 ## Book Chapters

-> Note: in our scientific field, book chapters are rarely peer reviewed
+> Note: in our scientific field, book chapters are not always peer
-> by external experts and do not present substantial research advances.
+> reviewed by external experts and rarely present major research
+> advances.

 1.  **Vaudel M**<sup>\$</sup>. *Proteomics*, Processing Metabolomics and Proteomics Data with Open Software: A Practical Guide, 2019.